 Here is the cake out of the oven.
 Slightly brown on top.
 Has pulled away from the sides.

 And is totally level.

-Now, I am a fairly new baker and am always learning and I certainly own one of these handy dandy inventions.
+I also own one of these handy dandy inventions.

-And use it often!
-Not every recipe isperfectlycalibrated, and not every baker oven is perfect either.
+Not every recipe is perfectly calibrated, and not every baker oven is perfect either.